 Follow our guide to the top 10 must visit shopping precincts and markets in Canberra to fill your home with goodies.
-From 9 June visitors and locals alike can take advantage of ChooseCBR vouchers, enjoying discounts at many shops, eateries, and hotels.

 Find something unique at a boutique

 If you’re after something a little more hand-picked and unique, Canberra’s shopping scene is bursting with the best in boutique.

 Stock up on current season trends, or invest in wardrobe essentials such as quality basics, denim and leather.
 Things of Desire, located in both Manuka and Lonsdale Street, offers a unique variety of European labels that are not only exclusive to Canberra but some even exclusive to Australia.
 Also located in Manuka is Momento Dezigns.